Carnagion/dissertation/diss/diss.typ

 #cite(<furini-improved-horizon>, form: "prose") explore such a hybrid approach by introducing a rolling horizon approach to partition a set of aircraft into chunks and solves the runway sequenching problem to optimality for each of these chunks.
 The resulting partial solutions are then re-combined into a complete solution for the original set of aircraft.
 They compare three different approaches to generating such chunks of aircraft, and show that the combination of multiple chunking rules leads to an improvement with respect to an approach that does not utilise chunking.
-A similar rolling horizon algorithm for the branch-and-bound algorithm introduced in this paper is also presented in @section:rolling-horizon.
+A similar rolling horizon algorithm for the branch-and-bound algorithm introduced in this dissertation is also presented in @section:rolling-horizon.

 == Paradigms